 Consultant Plant Physiologist, ICRISAT, Hyderabad.

-Research on morphogenesis, heredity, animal behaviour, psychology and parapsychology.
+Research on morphogenesis, heredity, animal behaviour, psychology, and unexplained phenomena like telepathy, the sense of being stared at, premonitions and the sense of direction.
 Lectures, seminars and workshops at universities, scientific institutes, schools and adult education centres in Britain and overseas (Argentina, Australia, Austria, Belgium, Brazil, Canada, Denmark, Finland, France, Germany, Holland, India, Ireland, Italy, New Zealand, Norway, Portugal, Spain, Sweden, Switzerland).

 Addressed the US Congressional Clearing House on the Future on new approaches to biology.